ionic-trade/solana-idl-registry/README.md

 # Solana IDL registry

-This is Ionic Solana IDL registry - first complete and always up-to-date registry for Solana IDL-s
+This is Ionic Solana IDL registry - first complete and always up-to-date registry for Solana IDL-s.
+We will open source rest of our indexing stack soon!

 **If you have any questions / requests / something is missing ping [@sok2054](https://t.me/sok2054) on tg**